pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 After you run the `startproject` command, you can take a look around the files in your project using our file browser and built-in browser-based editor.
 Open a new browser tab and go to the **Files** tab, then navigate to your new "mysite" folder.

-###Database setup and settings.py

-For example, the next thing the tutorial wants you to do is edit `settings.py`.
-Navigate to it in the files browser, and click on it to open up our editor.

-You will need to tell Django what site it's working for by finding `ALLOWED_HOSTS` in `settings.py` and editing it like this:

-    :::python
-    ALLOWED_HOSTS = ['<your_username>.pythonanywhere.com']

-If you are using your own domain name, put that in the list instead.

-We support different databases, but using SQlite, the default, is probably simplest at this stage.
-You can change your `TIME_ZONE` setting as they suggest if you like though.

-  * TIP: *the links to the documentation in the comments in settings.py should point to the same django version as your virtualenv, 1.7.
-If they don't, then you probably accidentally ran the `startproject` command without activating the virtualenv.
-Probably best to delete the whole `mysite` directory, make sure your virtualenv is active, and run `startproject again`.*.

-Then, run the `python manage.py migrate` command back in your Bash console.

-    (django17)$ cd mysite  #  cd into the directory that contains manage.py if you haven't already (django17)$ python manage.py migrate

 ###(not) the Development server: setting up your web app on the Web tab